-Based on survey analysis, received from 100 respondents, the part of Matrix of Competency regarding personality, skills and abilities characteristics was validated; so according to this, the ideal candidate to managed of the company which activate in the field of life sciences must be a persons which are determined to be independents (81%),
+Based on survey analysis, received from 100 respondents, the part of Matrix of Competency regarding personality, skills and abilities characteristics was validated; so according to this, the ideal candidate to managed of the company which activate in the field of life sciences must be a persons which are determined to be independents (81%), with ability to work in the multidisciplinary teams, and which have the capacity to communicate the own ideas (92%).
+These persons have the capability to take the risk (77%), to feel the business opportunity, to take the initiative (83%) and to make decisions based on limited information (74%).

-The paper was supported by the project entitled: "IMPROVED CURRICULA AND MODERN LEARNING SYSTEM TOPROMOTE THE NEW DIRECTIONS OF BUSINESS ENHANCEMENT IN LIFE SCIENCES APPLICATIONS".
-Lifelong Learning Programme Leonardo da Vinci -Transfer of Innovation, project no: 2013-1-RO1- LEO05-28758.
+The paper was supported by the project entitled: "Improved curricula and modern learning system to promote the new directions of business enhancement in life sciences applications", Lifelong Learning Programme Leonardo da Vinci - Transfer of Innovation, project no: 2013-1-RO1- LEO05-28758.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein